Menditect/documentation/docs/refguide/Older versions/Version 1.6/microflow-parameter-value.md

 1. String and numeric values can be entered in a text box;
 2. Boolean values need to be Yes or No (and cannot be 'Empty');
 3. Enumeration values can be selected from a dropdown;
-4. Datetime values can be entered either with a specified date, or currentdatetime with an offset.
+4. Datetime values can be entered either fixed-date, or currentdatetime with an offset.

 Note that if the value is not set, this means it will be set to 'Empty' when executing the test.